Founder note · Updated 29 May 2026

 • The minimum useful stack is prompt-set coverage, citation rate, recommendation context, entity consistency, source-surface mix, and downstream business signal.123

-• Traffic is a lagging indicator in AI Search.
-A page can influence consideration before the visit, so citations and answer context must be reviewed before sessions.245
+• Traffic and revenue are lagging indicators in AI Search.
+A page can influence consideration before the visit, so citations and answer context must be reviewed before sessions and pipeline interpretation.245

 • For founders, the real question is not "Did we get mentioned once?" but "Are we repeatedly cited on the commercial prompts that shape shortlists?"145